Sitecore/Sitecore-Configuration-Roles/readme.md

 configuration roles, so after installing a Sitecore instance the only setting should be changes: the roles the instance should have.

-## Sitecore CMS 8.1 rev. 151003 POC 447737-2
+## Sitecore CMS 8.1 rev. 151003 POC 451602

-In this POC Sitecore configuration engine was extended with two simple commands and modified configuration files that use them.
-It is distributed as custom version of `Sitecore.Kernel.dll` as the logic is hard-coded into it.
+In this project Sitecore configuration engine was extended with two simple commands and modified configuration files that use them.
+It is distributed as a module which is based on custom version of `Sitecore.Kernel.dll` that allows changing Factory.GetConfiguration()

 Since this is POC it represents our idea how this feature should be implemented - you are welcome to critisize our idea or implementation or both.